 Conditions for infringement

-The Industrial Property Law grants patentees the right to the exclusive exploitation of the patented invention and to exclude others from making, using, offering for sale or importing the covered invention.
+The IP Law grants patentees the right to the exclusive exploitation of the patented invention and to exclude others from making, using, offering for sale or importing the covered invention.
 In a patent infringement action, the claimant must prove either of the following, without authorisation:

-· Production, offering to sell or importing of the patented invention.
+Production, offering to sell or importing of the patented invention.
 A manufacturer can infringe directly, while infringement by sellers requires prior notice of the infringement.
 If a claimant claims infringement of a patented process, the defendant must prove use of a process other than the patented process.
-There are no grounds in the Industrial Property Law to apply the contributory infringement doctrine.
+There are no grounds in the IP Law to apply the contributory infringement doctrine.

-· Use of the patented invention.
-The Industrial Property Law only recognises literal infringement, and there is no doctrine of equivalence.
+Use of the patented invention.
+The IP Law only recognises literal infringement, and there is no doctrine of equivalence.
 The claimant must prove that the wording of the patent’s claim or claims cover the alleged infringing product or process.
-The Industrial Property Law provides that the scope of the claims is determined by their wording, aided by the description and drawings.
+The IP Law provides that the scope of the claims is determined by their wording, aided by the description and drawings.